uSpeedo/product/docs/legal/privatePolicy.md

 ### What personal data do we process?

-When you use our website, sign up for a UM event, or request information about UM or our products, when you contact our Sales Team or Customer Support Team, we may collect the following personal data:
+When you use our website, sign up for a uSpeedo event, or request information about uSpeedo or our products, when you contact our Sales Team or Customer Support Team, we may collect the following personal data:

 Personal Information